leap-stc/leap-stc.github.io/docs/edu/bootcamps.md

 # Running Bootcamps

-Bootcamp materials in the [LEAP-Pangeo bootcamp repository](https://github.com/leap-stc/LEAP-bootcamps).
+Bootcamp materials in the [LEAP-Pangeo Bootcamp Repository](https://github.com/leap-stc/LEAP-bootcamps).
 Please add the materials you develop for your bootcamp to this repo as described below.

-## Preparing for the bootcamp
+## Preparing for Bootcamps

 **Past attendees have suggested that it is very helpful to have the instructor write code from scratch.**
 This ensures the following: